-- A seller selling his second-hand car will have more information about the issues surrounding the car, and this gives him an advantage in the transaction.
+- A seller selling his second-hand car will have more information about the car’s issues, which gives him an advantage in the transaction.

 Types of Asymmetric Information

-Adverse Selection: Adverse Selection is the condition in which sellers have more and better information about the product than the buyer or vice-versa.
+- Adverse Selection: Adverse Selection is the condition in which sellers have more and better information about the product than the buyer or vice versa.
 This lack of information may cause in taking bad decisions.
-To avoid adverse selection one party identifies a riskier party and charge more money or provide fewer service to them.
-For example, in the insurance business, insurance companies charge more premium to the people or companies who are in risky or dangerous businesses.
+To avoid adverse selection, one party identifies a riskier party and charge more money or provide fewer service to them.
+For example, in the insurance business, insurance companies charge more premiums to the people or companies in risky or dangerous businesses.